michoest/drama-wrapper/README.rst

 Citation
 ========

-To cite this project in a publication, please Usage
+To cite this project in a publication, please use

 .. code-block:: rst
     @misc{oesterle-2023-drama,
         author = {Oesterle, Michael and Grams, Tim},